mikepsinn/dFDA-DAO/constitution/data-security.md

 Admin passwords must have at least 8 characters with at least one number and one letter.

-CureDAO Admin passwords must have at least 8 characters with at least one number and one letter and at minimum either one capital letter and/or one special character.
+deFDA Admin passwords must have at least 8 characters with at least one number and one letter and at minimum either one capital letter and/or one special character.

 ### DISASTER RECOVERY

-CureDAO maintains real-time data stores mirrored across multiple geographic availability zones in Amazon Web Services within the United States.
-In a disaster situation, the full CureDAO platform will be recreated and available in a different availability zone within 1hr of the disaster declarations.
+deFDA maintains real-time data stores mirrored across multiple geographic availability zones in Amazon Web Services within the United States.
+In a disaster situation, the full deFDA platform will be recreated and available in a different availability zone within 1hr of the disaster declarations.

 ### HIPAA & PHI COMPLIANCE

 In addition to the above HIPAA compliant policies for data storage and handling, the following procedures are in place to ensure HIPAA compliance:

-1. All CureDAO employees receive annual HIPAA Business Associate training and certification
+1. All deFDA employees receive annual HIPAA Business Associate training and certification
-2. CureDAO web-based applications receive annual internal HIPAA audits
+2. deFDA web-based applications receive annual internal HIPAA audits

 ### PHI Handling Policy

-All CureDAO staff members are made aware of relevant external regulations as part of their induction process, and all staff who may come into contact with PHI are trained in our PHI handling processes.
+All deFDA staff members are made aware of relevant external regulations as part of their induction process, and all staff who may come into contact with PHI are trained in our PHI handling processes.

-CureDAO anonymizes PHI upon receipt and destroys the original except in exceptional circumstances.
+deFDA anonymizes PHI upon receipt and destroys the original except in exceptional circumstances.
 Where anonymization is not possible (for example for technical reasons or where a product problem can only be recreated using PHI or if the Client specifies the data cannot be anonymized (e.g. if we are investigating a problem on a Client’s workstation), access to the data is restricted and the data is destroyed or returned to the Client as soon as it is no longer needed.
 Under no circumstances should identified data be added to the company dataset library.

-CureDAO expects the professional integrity of our collaborators, clients, and partners providing PHI to us and will assume that they have obtained the data subject’s consent to use their data in this way.
+deFDA expects the professional integrity of our collaborators, clients, and partners providing PHI to us and will assume that they have obtained the data subject’s consent to use their data in this way.

-Where a Business Associate Agreement or similar contract relating to PHI is in place, CureDAO staff members work under the terms of that agreement.
-Where no such agreement exists, the CureDAO PHI handling policy and process are followed.
+Where a Business Associate Agreement or similar contract relating to PHI is in place, deFDA staff members work under the terms of that agreement.
+Where no such agreement exists, the deFDA PHI handling policy and process are followed.

-CureDAO conducts periodic internal audits on compliance with this policy.
+deFDA conducts periodic internal audits on compliance with this policy.